b3sigma/fourd/README.md

 * o/l = animated pi/2 rotation between inside up

 VR:
-* VR is disabled by default.
-To enable Vive or Oculus0.4.4, uncomment just one define in vr_wrapper.h
+* VR is SteamVR by default.
+To disable Vive or enable Oculus0.4.4, change defines at the top of vr_wrapper.h
+* VR is best with a gamepad right now, sitting for either Oculus or Vive.
 * V = enable VR (vive/rift only)

 Rendering UI: